• Skip to primary navigation

 Quick & Easy Raspberry Jam - no pectin!

-Last week I stumbled across £11 worth of raspberries for 11 pence so today I’m bringing you Quick & Easy Raspberry Jam which as usual uses no commercial pectin or jam sugar just lemon juice which helps with the gel formation.
+Last week I stumbled across £11 worth of raspberries for 11 pence so today I’m bringing you my Quick & Easy Raspberry Jam recipe.

 Aerial view of Raspberry Jam in a jar & scones.